forefy/eburger/README.md

 eBurger is a static analysis tool that provides a way to quickly query and analyze solidity smart contracts.

 Running static analyzers won't win you competitions.
-What we provide instead with eBurger is the ability to spin up custom templates tailored to your current audited project in minutes ([Wiki](https://github.com/forefy/eburger/wiki)) allowing you to orchestrate unique lookups through the codebase to empower your audits.
+What we provide instead with eburger is the ability to spin up custom templates tailored to your current audited project in minutes ([Wiki](https://github.com/forefy/eburger/wiki)) allowing you to orchestrate unique lookups through the codebase to empower your audits.

 - [How to install](#how-to-install)
 - [How to run](#how-to-run)